Do you want to know the best neutral density filter for your needs (even if you’re on a budget)?

 Unfortunately, when it comes to quality, the Tiffen filters are fairly middle-of-the-road.
 Images come out good, but not great.

-For instance, take a look at this photo of a volleyball net, shot with a Tiffen neutral density filter:
+For instance, take a look at this photo of a badminton net, shot with a Tiffen neutral density filter:

 While the filter does its job, allowing for a wide aperture in bright light, it also has some pretty significant vignetting effects–and the net comes out a bit softer than I would like.